microchip-pic-avr-examples/pic16f15244-ioc-example/README.md

 Output pin RC0 is configured as the TX output through PPS.
 Nano hardware also connects pin RC0 to the USB receive line, allowing a quick connection to the PC terminal without any additional wires or USB bridge circuits.

 The EUSART module is configured to use the `printf()` function call that it built in to the XC8 libraries.
-In MCC, simply mark the 'Redirect STDIO to USART' check-box as shown in Figure 8, and the additional function calls are added to the project.
+In MCC, simply check the 'Redirect Printf to USART' check-box as shown in Figure 8, and the additional function calls are added to the project.
 Example 1 shows the use of the `printf()` function in the IOC ISR.

-  ###### Figure 8: 'Redirect STDIO to USART' Check-box
+  ###### Figure 8: 'Redirect Printf to USART' Check-box
   ![STDIO to USART](images/STDIO2USART.png)

 ###### Example 1: IOCCF Interrupt Service Routine Code Snippet

-    void IOCCF2_ISR(void)                     // IOCCF2 Interrupt Service Routine
+    void SW0_ISR(void) {

-    {
+        // Add custom IOCCF2 code

-      if(IOCCF2_InterruptHandler)
+        // Call the interrupt handler for the callback registered at runtime if(SW0_InterruptHandler)
         {
-          IOCCF2_InterruptHandler();
+            SW0_InterruptHandler();
         }
         IOCCFbits.IOCCF2 = 0;
     }

-    void IOCCF2_DefaultInterruptHandler(void)  // Default interrupt handler for IOCCF2
+    static void SW0_UserCallback(void)
     {
          printf("Button pressed! \r\n");
     }